 Admission to the Management and Engineering for Manufacturing Major

-Students who apply to the Management and Engineering for Manufacturing major with admission requirement coursework in transfer must apply through the at ppc.engr.uconn.edu.
+Students who apply to the Management and Engineering for Manufacturing major with admission requirement coursework in transfer must apply through the College of Engineering at ppc.engr.uconn.edu.
 Admission to the Management and Engineering for Manufacturing (MEM) major is competitive.
 The following requirements must be met for consideration of admission into the MEM major.
 The following admission requirements must be complete at time of application to be considered for admission:

 Be in good academic standing (not on probation or eligible for dismissal).